 We can’t recall whether it was Horace Greeley or the Village People who first said, “Go West, young man,” but many of the NBA’s top stars certainly heeded the call this summer.
 Paul George, Jimmy Butler, Paul Millsap, and Jeff Teague all packed their bags and made the move from the Leastern conference.

-Their mass migration has added to the growing imbalance between the two conferences and played a big role in the win total projections recently set by the Westgate Las Vegas Sportsbook.
+Their mass migration has added to the growing imbalance between the two conferences and played a big role in the win total projections recently set.
 The Sin City odds makers believe the Golden State Warriors will run away with the regular season and have selected five Western teams among their top seven finishers.

 Golden State Warriors – Over 67.5

 No team had a more efficient summer than the Warriors.
 The defending champs quietly re-signed Kevin Durant, Steph Curry, Andre Iguodala, Shaun Livingston, Zaza Pachulia, David West, and JaVale McGee, and bolstered their bench by agreeing to terms with Nick Young and Omri Casspi.
 There were no hold-outs, no stalemates, and no drama.
 It was just business as usual for the NBA’s model franchise.
 Expect the 2017-18 season to unfold just as seamlessly as Golden State exceeds last year’s win total and racks up 69 victories.

 While most teams are running layup drills and three-man weaves during the first day of camp, the Rockets will be busy introducing themselves.
 Houston will have six new players on its roster, including heavily hyped new acquisition Chris Paul.
 Adding a nine-time All-Star into the mix will help to soften the blow, but chemistry could be a major issue during the first quarter of the season.
 We’re taking the under on Houston until they can prove they’re a truly cohesive group.